-Funding comes directly from the Local Authority to support the needs of learners with SEND.
+Funding comes directly from the Local Authority to support the needs of learners with identified high needs SEND.
 This is described in the SEND Memorandum.
 The amount of funding we have for 2024/25 is currently £26,408.

-Oher opportunities for learning
+Other opportunities for learning